Stacks Image 1507

 Applications

-"Exotic team dynamics" has been proposed as a framework for designing and managing hybrid human–AI teams across various domains.
+"Exotic team dynamics" is a framework for designing and managing hybrid human–AI teams across various domains.

 [3][8] Organizations applying these principles may explore new approaches to collaboration, decision-making, and workflow design.